dprgarner/stop-playing-factorio/README.md

 ## "Deployment" Notes

-This is currently running on a Raspberry Pi.
+The bot is currently running on a Raspberry Pi.

 There's a systemctl file at `/etc/systemd/system/spfbot.service` (symlinked to the source-controlled one), and it's enabled to run on start-up.